 - Locate files

-Perform a clean shutdown
+Perform Clean shutdown

 First, all datafiles must be closed with a clean shutdown procedure.
 If a database instance is aborted, you have to reopen it and shut it down cleanly by issuing the command

 Without a clean shutdown of the database, the backup files are inconsistent with respect to each other.
 This inconsistency forces Oracle to do an instance recovery on the first startup after the backup is restored.
 In certain failure scenarios,